dortania/OpenCore-Post-Install/universal/iservices.md

 - **Note**: en0 can be either Wifi, ethernet or even Thunderbolt.

-> What if I don't have En0 at all?!?
+### What if I don't have En0 at all?!?

+If you do have an `en0`, skip to the next section.

 Well, we'll want to reset macOS so it can build the interfaces fresh, open terminal and run the following: